Chronograph data: what to record and why

 Optical chronographs (the classic screen-and-rod design) are accurate when set up well and prone to noisy readings when lighting is wrong.
 The fix is usually a diffuser or moving the chronograph to consistent light.

 Doppler radar chronographs (LabRadar, Garmin Xero, etc.) give you a velocity per shot and downrange retained velocity, are easy to set up, and produce some of the cleanest data available to amateur handloaders.
-They’re also expensive enough that not everyone has one.
-If you have one, the data quality is usually excellent.
-If you don’t, an optical chronograph carefully set up is plenty for serious load development.
+HandloaderPro can import Garmin Xero CSV exports directly today; other formats are on the roadmap.
+Until they’re in, manual entry works for any chronograph — read the velocities off the screen and type them in.

 The short version

-For each load, in each chronograph session, write down:
+For each load, in each chronograph session, HandloaderPro asks for:

 Then go shoot the load again next season and see if those numbers reproduce.
 The point of writing them down is so you can answer that question.